11 Different Types of Beetles in Georgia

 This adaptation helps protect them from potential predators that may be wary of bumblebee stings.

-By imitating the appearance and behavior of bees, these beetles can navigate through the natural world relatively undisturbed.
+By imitating the appearance and behavior of bees, these beetles can navigate the natural world relatively undisturbed.

 7. Carpet Beetle